HER2-Positive Breast Cancer

 What Is HER2-Positive Breast Cancer?

 Researchers aren't sure what causes breast cancer.
-They think it may be a combination of things, including your genes and your environment.
+They think it may be a combination of things, including your genes, environment, and lifestyle.
+Every case is different.

-You can't inherit a faulty copy of this gene from a parent, or pass it on to your children.
+Genes don’t play the same role in this type of cancer as with other kinds.
+You can't inherit a bad copy of this gene from a parent, and you won’t pass it on to your children.

-The most common symptom of any type of breast cancer is a lump in your breast that feels different from the area around it.
+The most common warning sign of any type of breast cancer is a lump in your breast that feels different from the area around it.

 Other symptoms include: